 If you can't say anything nice, don't say anything at all

-At some point this year, you will be tempted to gossip about your roommate to your buddies down the hall or on social media.
+If you feel tempted to gossip about your roommate to your friends down the hall or on social media.
 DON'T DO IT!
-How upset would you be if your roommate said something hurtful behind your back, especially if they had never mentioned it to you?
-Venting is only a short-term fix; you should take the kinder and more mature route and actually talk to your roommate about it.
+Imagine how upset you would be if your roommate said something hurtful behind your back.
+Venting is only a short-term fix.
+You should take the kinder and more mature route and actually talk to your roommate about it.
 It's not always easy to call someone out on an annoying habit, but at least it's taking steps to resolve the issue.

 Assume good intentions

 You probably have an annoying habit, ask your family or close friends.
 It's also pretty likely that your roommate will do something that annoys you.
-Don't make a mistake and assume that they are doing that just to bother you, ask them about it!
-When something is bothering you we suggest politely asking them about what they're doing that is annoying you.
+Don't make a mistake and assume that they are doing that just to bother you.
+Ask them about it!
+When something is bothering you we suggest politely asking them about it.
 Asking these questions can seem challenging, but will help you move forward in your roommate relationship!

-Find something that you can like or respect about your roommate
+Find something that you like or respect about your roommate

 Get beyond appearances or stereotypes and get to know the person (or people) you are sharing your space with.
-There isn't a person on earth who doesn't have something interesting about them.
+Everyone has something interesting about them.
 Talk to them and find out what it is!